 If we are truly immortal within our lives as Taoism and other schools of thought propose, then there is no need to fear losing memories in the larger sense.
 It almost seems the real reason to store such vast information away is to ironically share it more easily with others: which is exactly what happens when basing an entire lifestyle on such electronic devices.
 “Smart” phones are becoming the modern interchange to the collective conscious.
 A cloud of information that can be consulted and requested to provide much-hidden secrets about each user.

-So, in the end, I have no problems with any of these privacy issues, since it’s a personal choice of lifestyle and how it is used by a person.
-The more one relies on networked devices for personal information, the more public and revealed a person by default will become.
+So, in the end, I have no problems with any of these privacy issues, since it’s a personal choice of lifestyle.
+The more one relies on networked devices for personal information, the more public a person becomes.
 It’s no mistake that some leaders are those who are taking the most proactive role in not using such devices, for this very reason.

 The next decade is going to be very interesting to watch as people sort out this “personal” balance.